amarasovic/interpretability-literature/README.md

 ## Evaluation of post-hoc explanatory methods

+Feng et al. [Pathologies of Neural Models Make Interpretations Difficult](https://www.aclweb.org/anthology/D18-1407/).
+In *EMNLP 2018*.

+ * Input reduction iteratively removes the least important word from the input.
+ * The remaining words appear nonsensical to humans and are not the ones determined as important by interpretation method.

 Poerner et al. [Evaluating neural network explanation methods using hybrid documents and morphosyntactic agreement](https://www.aclweb.org/anthology/P18-1032/).
 In *ACL 2018*.

   * Important characterization of explanation: